usfcs-scholars/usfcs-scholars.github.io/_curriculum/start.md

   - **[Python Programming Starter Code](/files/start2019/starter-code.zip)**: This is the starter Python code given to students to work on during the Python programming sessions.

+Below are the materials from the "CS Unplugged" session.
+We did not create these materials; they are from the "[CS Unplugged](https://www.csunplugged.org/en/)" website:

+  - **[Parity Magic](https://www.csunplugged.org/en/topics/error-detection-and-correction/unit-plan/parity-magic/)**: This links to the CS Unplugged materials on the "Parity Magic" unit plan.

+  - **[Parity Magic Interactive](https://csfieldguide.org.nz/en/interactives/parity/)**: This links to an interactive version of the "Parity Magic" unit plan that was used in class.

 Below are the materials from the "**Faculty Scavenger Hunt**" session.
 This session was held on the same day as the college-wide start-of-semester meeting, which all faculty are expected to attend.
 This meant most faculty were on campus and able to participate in the scavenger hunt:

   - **[Faculty Scavenger Hunt Instructions](https://docs.google.com/presentation/d/e/2PACX-1vTsoKCPWNuqEepmeY7KvwPtHacFpAMZgjCRtL5KR7PPoJzlSbSIOTLJH_iLfQRSMSC4LLMy6BOb5vna/pub?start=false&loop=false&delayms=3000):** These are the slides with the student instructions for the faculty scavenger hunt.